Talisman9/Writing-Advanced/CURRENT_STATE.md

 - City contains hidden passages, secret rooms, and encoded messages throughout architecture
 - Local legends and folklore contain kernels of truth about the city's past
 - Academic rivalries and secret societies influence events and guard ancient knowledge
+- Old Market Square serves as a central hub for city life and contains hidden elements connected to city mysteries

 ## Character State
 - Emily Robinson: Local history student with intuitive understanding of city's hidden history and rebellious streak